Distinctive Competence

 - Learn from Embodied Cognition

-Part I is designed for the general public and is simple to implement.
+Part I of WTM is designed for the general public and is simple to implement.
 It includes both the animated video program, Get Sensational Attention, and all the lessons in the book, A New Sensory Self Awareness.
 The Get Sensational Attention program has two tracks, a Short Track and a Long Track.
 The objective for both tracks is to shift attention from solely the outer circumstance to listening from a place within the body in order to respond.
 The short track takes seconds to implement; however, the long track gets sustainable results.
 The long track has a User Guide to help participants experience the lesson.
 It serves to sense the body and brain together, and is used to improve ways of addressing challenges.
 These benefits, over time, then create a healthy lifestyle.
 In addition, the lessons are so simple that you can adapt them to any physical movement program, teaching style, or lesson plan.

 In addition to the lessons in the book, a free animation video program is also available, designed for use in schools.
 The program is called “Get Sensational Attention,” which helps children understand how their bodies can support them throughout the day.
 Lessons are quick and straightforward and can be applied throughout the day.
-Here is the link to the GET SENSATIONAL ATTENTION (GSA) PROGRAM
+Here is the link to the Get Sensational Attention (GSA) Program

 Part II of WTM is for movement specialists (yoga, research, counseling, or child development professionals).
 The methodology uses movement to clarify movement, not correct right or wrong moves.
 The sense of motion becomes a teacher to the participant’s uniqueness and behavioral patterns of motion.